VladRDV/myWebsiteSource/src/data_storage/blogposts/Lessons_From_Startup_Part1.md

 I’m talking about the way you see your tasks, seeing them as an enjoyable challenges is awesome, it is a good thing, but again this is not a hackathon, someone is going to use your product, and they don’t care if you enjoy making it or not.

 ### 5. Murphy's law.
-> “Anything that can go wrong will go wrong”
+>*“Anything that can go wrong will go wrong.”*

 Not always, but this is something you should remember about from time to time.
 It's not that you should be afraid of things going wrong, it's that you should not take potential problems likely, when you detect them.

 ### 6. Never stop learning and learn well.
 Startup job can devour all of your learning time, that’s how it is, but again if that is the case, talking to your team might lead to a solution for that problem.
 Even if you find yourself in a situation, where there is no time for learning new things, it is up to you to find a way, to find time.
-Exuses can't help you, but thinking youself and your team out of uncomfortable situation can.
+Excuses can't help you, but thinking yourself and your team out of uncomfortable situation can.

 Some might say _"I learn as I go"_, and that is great, but learning on the go does have it’s flaws, most notable is not getting the big picture, when it comes to technology you’re using, as a result you are sacrificing quality for speed again, and code quality debt will come to haunt you and your company anyway, so is it really worth it?

 So healthy learning patterns must take place in your professional life, for me it came out to be 40% theory and 60% practice and experiments.
 _(I may or may not talk about learning how to learn in future blogposts)_

-As far as I know, trouble is coming, when you learning pattern is broken or non existent, when you start feeling stagnation.
+As far as I know, trouble is coming, when your learning pattern is broken or non-existent, when you start feeling stagnation.

 ### 7. Get better not only at coding, but at communication and negotiating as well.
-You’re doing everyone a favour by being aproachable, easier to talk to, easier to cooperate with.
+You’re doing everyone a favour by being approachable, easier to talk to, easier to cooperate with.

 ### 8. Work hard, work smart, work with passion, but don’t burn yourself to a crisp.